Harjinder Singh Dhami is new SGPC president | Politics

 During a general house annual meeting of the SGPC at Teja Singh Samundri Hall here, the name of Dhami was proposed by SGPC senior vice-president Surjit Singh Bhhitewad and another member Harwinder Singh Khalsa.

-After his name was proposed for the SGPC chief’s post, some members from the opposition camp raised an objection and demanded polling by secret ballot.
+After his name was proposed for the SGPC chief's post, some members from the opposition camp objected and demanded polling by secret ballot.

 They proposed the name of Mithu Singh Kanekey for the SGPC chief's post.

-Later, Dhami was polled 122 votes whereas Mithu Singh got 19 votes.
-There were 142 members present in the House, in which members owing allegiance to the Shiromani Akali Dal, enjoy a majority.
+Dhami polled 122 votes whereas Mithu Singh got 19 votes.
+There were 142 members present in the House, in which members owing allegiance to the Shiromani Akali Dal enjoy a majority.

+One member did not take part in the voting process.
+Karnail Singh Panjoli has been elected as the general secretary of SGPC by ballot.
+Panjoli polled 112 votes and his opponent Gurpreet Singh got 21 votes and one vote was rejected.

+The other officer-bearers who were elected include Raghujit Singh Virk (senior vice-president) and Surinder Singh (junior vice-president).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)